heathergeiger/PDAC-cell-line-heterogeneity/scCNV_to_clone_for_clonealign/README.md

 The version of this script including plots is available in scCNV_to_clones_for_clonealign.html (output of Rmarkdown version of the R script).

 Next, run clonealign.
-Example of this is in
+Example of this is in clonealign_example_MP2B.R.

+Finally, compare clonealign results for two different sets of segments (one as run for the paper, another including an additional chromosome).
+This is in